Updated 2026 · Minnesota Law

 Cite: Minn.
 Stat. § 504B.178

-Deposit plus interest and punitive damages up to $500.
+Double the amount wrongfully withheld plus interest; bad faith adds punitive damages up to $500.
 To recover these penalties, file in small claims court in Minneapolis's jurisdiction.
 You may also send a formal demand letter first — many landlords return deposits once they receive a written legal demand citing the applicable statute.

 Calculate Your Minneapolis Deadline